daledavies/jump/README.md

 # Jump

-Jump is yet another self-hosted startpage for your server, designed to be simple to set up and deploy.
+Jump is yet another self-hosted startpage for your server, stylistically similar to a web browser start page and designed to be simple use/deploy.

 ## Installation